Mindfulness and Energy Healing for The Human Experience....

 Only a month after arriving in the Yukon I found myself south of Whitehorse living in a tipi on a piece of property I call the Garden of Eden because it is a homestead on a natural warm springs where I consider my adult self to have been born.
 I had found somewhere I belonged.

-After an adventurous boat trip on Atlin lake to Llewlyn Glacier I also found the partner I belonged to.
+After an adventurous boat trip on Atlin lake to Llewlyn Glacier I met the partner I spent 22 years with.
 Andy and I fell in love pretty much instantly.
-Our vision to live on the land, and grow our own food, and change the world through our lifestyle was such a complete match that I moved from my tipi to his canvas wall tent in 1996 and we have been life partners ever since.
+Our vision to live on the land, and grow our own food, and change the world through our lifestyle was such a complete match that I moved from my tipi to his canvas wall tent in 1996.

 Andy and I jumped into the responsibility of our life together quickly.
 By the time I was 25 years old we already had our first child, owned property, were building businesses, greenhouses and designing our dream home.